ranchordo/Boson-LWJGL/README.md

 I will delete or edit these statements later:
 *This is still in progress.* Whenever I have new functionality, I will sync everything over to here.
-*This repo is still private.* That\'s because I am still waiting to hear back from the original developers about my legal ability to release this recreation.
 *I expect that the final recreation* will use LWJGL 3.2 with the following bindings:
 1. LWJGL core
 2. LWJGL-OpenGL